-Metal detectorists have made many amazing discoveries down the years in Britain, with a great hoard of 2,600 coins just revealed last month.
+Metal detectorists have made many amazing discoveries down the years in Britain, with a great hoard of 2,600 coins revealed just a couple of months ago.
 But there are strict rules regarding archaeological finds made by detectorists.
-At present, there is a case before the court in Britain where four men are accused of conspiring to conceal and illegally sell a treasure, found by metal detectors.
+At present, the British court system is dealing with four men who have been found guilty of conspiring to conceal and illegally sell a treasure that was found with metal detectors.

 When Metal Detecting Becomes a Crime

-At Worcester Crown Court four men are on trial, accused of stealing a treasure that is worth up to $3.6 million (£3 million).
-According to the Daily Telegraph , “George Powell, 38, and Layton Davies, 51, are accused of failing to declare a hoard of 1,000 year-old buried valuables they unearthed”.
+At Worcester Crown Court four men were on trial, accused of stealing a treasure that is worth up to $3.6 million (£3 million).
+According to the Daily Telegraph , “George Powell, 38, and Layton Davies, 51,” were accused “of failing to declare a hoard of 1,000 year-old buried valuables they unearthed”.
 Both men have addresses in Wales.

-The pair are experienced metal detectorists and it is alleged that they found a valuable hoard, in a field, near Leominster, Herefordshire.
+The pair are experienced metal detectorists and they found the valuable hoard in a field near Leominster, Herefordshire.
 The field is part of the Eye Court Farm.